WeMakeDevs/wemakedevs-archive/README.md

 5. Run `npm start` to start the application
 6. Visit [http://localhost:3000](http://localhost:3000) to view the application

-## Thanks to all the contributors ❤️
+## Thank you so much to all the contributors ❤️

 <img src="https://contrib.rocks/image?repo=WeMakeDevs/wemakedevs"/>